Newborn Care in the Delivery Room

 This offers a chance for you and your partner to get to know your new baby.
 A baby

-will often turn to the familiar sound of the mother's voice.
-A baby's focus of vision
+will often turn to the familiar sound of the birth parent's voice.
+A baby's focus

-is best at about 8 to 12 inches—just the distance from the baby cradled in your arms
+of vision is best at about 8 to 12 inches—just the distance from the baby cradled

 This first hour or 2 after birth is also the best time to start breastfeeding.
 Babies